GuglioIsStupid/Untitled-Game/README.md

 If you would like to help out with development of this game, make sure you have some experience with the LOVE2D engine and Lua.
 If you do, feel free to make a pull request and I will review it.

 # License
-Distributed under the GNU General Public License License.
+Distributed under the GNU General Public License.
 See [LICENSE](LICENSE) for more information.